audefaucheux/lucky-sloth-2-backend/README.md

 rails db:seed
 ```

-Run the app on the local host
+Run the app on the localhost 3004

 ```
-rails s
+rails s -p 3004
 ```